rakeshxp2007/rakeshxp2007/README.md

 - 👋 Hi, I’m Rakesh Kumar Sahoo
-- 👀 I’m interested in the field of Data Science
+- 👀 I’m interested in the field of Data Science, ML & GenAI
-- 🌱 I’m currently learning Python, SQL, R, MS Power BI & Tableau
+- 🌱 I’m currently learning ML using Scikit-learn Python library, SQL, MS Power BI
 - 📫 I am available at rakeshxp2007@gmail.com
 <!---
 rakeshxp2007/rakeshxp2007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.